 Your portfolio should include samples of relevant student and/or professional work produced in the last five years.
 Visual work, analysis reports, and proposal documents may be included.
 Applicants are expected to demonstrate an in-depth understanding of their primary area of interest.

-Q. I have submitted my application through the Graduate Application Portal and all my supplemental items through the SlideRoom Portal.
+Q. I have submitted my application through the Graduate Application Portal.
 What happens next?

-Once your application has been successfully submitted through both the Graduate Application Portal and all of your supplemental items uploaded through SlideRoom you will receive official emails acknowledging that your application has been received.
+Once your application has been successfully submitted through the Graduate Application Portal, you will receive an official email acknowledging that your application has been received.

 Only complete applications will be reviewed by our Admissions Committees.
-The application review process, including interviews if applicable, normally takes between six to eight weeks.
+The application review process, including interviews if applicable, normally takes up to twelve weeks.
 In some cases the review process may be shorter or longer than this period.
 We appreciate your patience as we review your application.

 Q. How will I be informed of any decisions made regarding my application?